Edited by: Jessica Merritt

 So, although it is free to check strollers and car seats, we don’t think it is worth the risk.
 Plus, having a stroller in the airport is handy!

-Normally, passengers are subject to the 3-1-1 rule when it comes to traveling with liquids.
-That means you can bring a quart-sized bag of liquids, gels, creams, and aerosols as long as each one doesn’t pass 3.4 ounces.
+Normally, passengers are subject to the 3-1-1 rule when traveling with liquids.
+That means you can bring a quart-sized bag of liquids, gels, creams, and aerosols if each is equal to or less than 3.4 ounces.

 That means that if you are just coming back from a week-long work trip and you have a large supply of breast milk that you pumped, you will be allowed to bring it in your carry-on.